Supply Chain Policy

 Conflict Affected and High-Risk Areas (CAHRAs) are those defined by the Organization of Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Third Edition (OECD Guidance).

-1. The policy is to purchase materials only from reputable suppliers with whom long relationships have been established or on whom adequate due diligence in terms of ‘know your counterparty’ protocols can be carried out.
-Supplies may be as tin ore (concentrate), crude or unrefined tin, refined tin metal, including that from LME warehouses, and a variety of secondary or intermediate products.
+- The policy is to purchase materials only from reputable suppliers with whom long relationships have been established or on whom adequate due diligence in terms of ‘know your counterparty’ protocols can be carried out.

-2. In all cases due diligence will be conducted on the supplier and supply chain to ensure that the supply is genuine, legitimate and does not in any way contribute to conflict or human rights abuses.
-If any supplier is unwilling to work with Thaisarco on how to remediate or mitigate, then Thaisarco may consider terminating with the counterparties whose identify that they are sourcing from, or linked to, any party committing serious human rights abuses.
+- Due diligence will be conducted on the supplier and supply chain to ensure that the supply is genuine, legitimate, and does not contribute to conflict or human rights abuses.

-3. Thaisarco complies at all times with both national and international law relating to Conflict Minerals, including UN Security Council Resolutions and the US Dodd Frank Act.
+- Thaisarco complies with both national and international law relating to Conflict Minerals, including UN Security Council Resolutions and the US Dodd-Frank Act.

-4. Thaisarco conforms to OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, and the Responsible Minerals Initiative (RMI) Assurance Process Tin and Tantalum Standard.
-This includes the OECD 5-Step framework as applicable to the RMI.
+- Thaisarco conforms to OECD Due Diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, and the Responsible Minerals Initiative (RMI) Assurance Process Tin and Tantalum Standard.

-8. Thaisarco has a risk management strategy as defined by the OECD Guidance and tracks the performance of risk mitigation.
-These strategies include suspending or terminate supplies in the event that unacceptable practices are identified.
+- Thaisarco has a risk management strategy as defined by the OECD Guidance and tracks the performance of risk mitigation.

-9. Thaisarco will not offer, give or agree to give to any stakeholders any unlawful gift or consideration of any kind as an inducement or reward for doing or forbearing to do anything in securing tin ore (concentrate), crude or unrefined tin, refined tin metal, and a variety of secondary or intermediate products.
+- Thaisarco will not offer, give or agree to give to any stakeholders any unlawful gift or consideration of any kind as an inducement or reward for securing tin ore, crude tin, or refined tin metal.

 Procurement Department - 2022 Public Due Diligence Report for Responsible Minerals Sourcing Download